We are open - safety is our top priority!

 The total cost of your dental implants depends on various factors such as the type of post and crown material chosen, the implant type and preparatory surgeries such as extractions or bone grafts.
 Other variables that affect dental implants cost include location, anesthesia choices and dental implants insurance coverage.
 Although dental implants cost more than other types of restorations, they also offer significant advantages such as superior aesthetics, reliable stability and a proven long-term success rate.
 In fact, no other procedure can deliver more stable and attractive results.
 To learn more about getting affordable dental implants, contact our office to schedule a consultation with one of our skilled dental implants specialists.

 Although some policies may help pay for the crown portion of your dental implants procedure, most insurance companies consider dental implants elective or cosmetic.
 In some cases, you may be able to purchase a separate dental implant insurance option.
 Fortunately, we can make the cost of dental implants with insurance or without it more manageable with convenient, flexible financing options.
-Call our office to learn more about payment plans for dental implants in Jenkintown.
+Call our office to learn more about payment options for dental implants in Jenkintown.
 You may have more dental insurance implants options than you realize.

 Your dental implants procedure occurs in several stages, and there is often extended healing time between them.
 The first dental implant procedure steps are extracting any diseased teeth if still present and preparing the jawbone for your dental implants.
 Next, the implants will be placed into your jawbone while you are under anesthesia.
 The new dental implants are left to fuse with your natural jawbone; this process is called osseointegration, and it may take several months.
 Once an implant has become stable, a prosthetic component called an abutment is attached to it; this part will hold the crown, which is placed last.
 With the use of anesthesia and over-the-counter pain medications, there is usually little dental implant procedure pain or discomfort.